About Us

 Church Council Rep: Lauren Hall - elected annually by Church Council

-Co-Pastor Pastor: Rev. Kirk Tutterow
+Co-Pastor: Rev. Kirk Tutterow

 The following are nominated by Nominations Team and approved by Charge Conference to three-year terms.